Curriculum X

 Course Overview

-Other courses focus on mathematics which is useful or delights us; we want to share our enthusiasm with you.
-Some of these courses have an emphasis on the best material from the Further Maths modules we are not teaching, whilst others link to other subjects or are studying other topics not met at A-level.
+Other courses will focus on topics which are useful or which delight us; we want to share our enthusiasm with you!
+Some of these courses will have an emphasis on the best material from the Further Maths modules we are not teaching, whilst others have strong links to other subjects or are studying other topics not met at A-level.

-Some of the courses will vary each year, whilst other remain core modules.
+Some of the courses will vary each year, whilst others remain core modules.
 The information below gives you a taste of the type of options on offer for each subject area.
-Students can elect to study up to eight modules (two per half term in the Autumn and Spring terms), selecting from the following.
+Students can elect to study up to six modules (one in the summer term of year 12 and one per half term in the autumn and spring terms of year 13, with a bonus course option in late autumn).